Cerberus heatwave: Europe braces for temperatures of up to 49C

 A 44-year-old worker already reportedly died this week in Italy, after he collapsed when painting a zebra crossing in 40C heat in the town of Lodi outside Milan, at midday on Tuesday.

-While it is difficult to attribute a particular weather event to climate change, scientists say that such events will become increasingly frequent as the climate warms.
+While it is difficult to attribute a particular weather event to climate change, scientists say that such events will become increasingly frequent as the Earth warms.
 Average European temperature data, as the below chart illustrates, are also clearly trending upwards as each month passes.

-It is not just Southern Europe experiencing particularly high temperatures.
+It is not just southern Europe experiencing particularly high temperatures.
 Poland has also been hit by the heatwave and is in midst of a drought with temperatures in Warsaw 13C higher than average.

 The Polish capital is currently recording temperatures north of 30C, which is far in excess of the 19C the city usually feels in July.